 As part of PSDs, current graduate students of color, faculty and staff are invited to reconnect with each other and help GO-MAP welcome admitted prospective students to the University of Washington.
 Meet some of next year’s incoming class, share your experiences and tips about living in Seattle, and enjoy good food and great company!

 This lively end-of-the-year event celebrates our students, especially those completing their graduate degrees!
-We invite all students, faculty and staff to help us acknowledge another year of hard work and achievements through an evening of recognition, community, dinner, music, and a special student performance.
+We invite all graduate students, faculty and staff to help us acknowledge another year of hard work and achievements through an evening of recognition, community, dinner, music, and a special student speech.
 Cocktail attire is optional but encouraged.
-This is the last GO-MAP opportunity of the year to reconnect and say goodbye to those completing their masters and doctoral degrees.
-Please save the date: May 25, 2017!
+This is the last GO-MAP event of the year to reconnect and say goodbye to those completing their master’s and doctoral degrees.
+Please save the date: Thursday, May 23, 2019!

 Real Talk Tuesdays

-GO-MAP and the Center for Communication, Difference, and Equity (CCDE) join together to organize Real Talk Tuesdays (RTT) — a safe space to engage in real talk about issues that impact graduate students of color.
-Topics rotate every discussion, and students are welcome to bring the issues they face as POC graduate students.
+GO-MAP and the Center for Communication, Difference, and Equity (CCDE) join together to organize Real Talk Tuesdays — a safe space to engage in real talk about issues that impact graduate students of color.
+Topics rotate every discussion and students are welcome to bring the issues they face as POC graduate students.
 RTT are hosted in CMU 129, 11:30 a.m.–1:30 p.m.

 MLK Day of Service

 GO-MAP and the Graduate and Professional Student Senate (GPSS) invite you to observe and celebrate the Martin Luther King, Jr. Day of Service.
 Graduate students, alumni, faculty and staff are welcome to join in a community service project organized in partnership with United Way of King County.
-With three volunteer opportunities available, you are sure to find a meaningful way to give back near you.
+Please save the date: Monday, January 21, 2019!

 Mangels Lecture Series